dcjl/dcjl.github.io/_posts/vba/2019-03-29-hyperlink-duplicate-using-the-hyperlink-formula-with-vba.md

 ---
-Title: "Hyperlink a file or folder using the HYPERLINK formula using VBA"
+Title: "Hyperlink using VBA - test without wide layout"
 layout: single
 categories:
   - vba
 tags:
   - files
-date: 2019-03-29 18:00:00
+date: 2019-03-29 18:00:01
 sidebar:
   title: "Popular Links"
   nav: sidebar-sample

 ---

 Hyperlink a file or folder using the HYPERLINK formula  in the active cell using VBA.
 This method pulls up a file picking dialog to choose a file or folder (depending on macro) and then creates a hyperlink formula in the active cell.
 This method is far superior to a standard left-click hyperlink file method as links made this way can break if the workbook is saved to another location, look up 'Excel hyperlinks break when workbook saved to another folder' or 'Excel hyperlink base'.<br/>

 **Hyperlink formula Syntax:** HYPERLINK(link_location, [friendly_name])<br/>
 **Link_location:** (required) the path and file name to the document to be opened.<br/>